San Diego County Library

-The San Diego County Library is a public library system serving San Diego County in the U.S. state of California.
+The San Diego County Library is a public library system serving San Diego County, California.
 Any person living in the state is eligible for a free library card.
-The San Diego County Library consists of 33 branches, two bookmobiles, and two 24/7 Library to Go kiosks.
+It consists of 33 branches, two bookmobiles, and two 24/7 Library to Go kiosks.
 Library Journal and Gale (part of Cengage Learning) conferred the 2012 Library of the Year award on the San Diego County Library.

 During the 2015–2016 fiscal year the San Diego County Library circulated over 11.5 million books, CDs, DVDs, and other material formats; recorded 5.4 million visits to library branches and hosted 34,890 library programs.
-The San Diego County Library is one of the 25 busiest libraries in the United States as measured by materials circulated.
-Despite budget cuts, the County library system has increased hours of operation.
+It is one of the 25 busiest libraries in the United States as measured by materials circulated.
+Despite budget cuts, the county library system has increased hours of operation.

 Services

 Circulation

 The San Diego County Library circulates a variety of materials, including books, DVDs, compact discs, downloadable audiobooks, and magazines.
 The library carries materials in a variety of languages.

 Books can be borrowed from the County library through the San Diego Public Library system.
-In 2007, the San Diego County Library joined The San Diego Circuit, a consortium of libraries that includes San Diego State University, UC San Diego, CSU San Marcos, and University of San Diego.
+In 2007, the San Diego County Library joined The San Diego Circuit, a consortium of libraries that includes San Diego State University, UC San Diego, CSU San Marcos, and the University of San Diego.
 Library cardholders with any Circuit library may request books to be transferred to their local library at no charge.

 The San Diego County Library also participates in the Link+ borrowing consortium, loaning and borrowing books and media from over 40 libraries throughout California and Nevada, under much the same borrowing procedure as the San Diego Circuit.

-The library is utilizing technology to improve customer service.
 Customers are able to browse the catalog via the Internet, enabling them to request items, and view their account.
 Most library branches have express checkout machines that allow customers to check their items out themselves.
 Many branches of the library have express check in machines that allow customers to check their items in themselves as well.

 Some customers may qualify for the library's Books-by-Mail program.

 Public computer services

 Each branch library offers free computer use, including internet access and word processing.
-All branches offer 3D printing and free Wi-Fi internet access.
+All branches offer free Wi-Fi internet access.
+Some branches offer 3D printing for a small fee.
 The library subscribes to a number of subscription online resources (e.g. Morningstar, OverDrive downloadable audiobooks) that customers may access from home.